 But the forest’s job doesn’t stop at just helping generate rain.

 After the rain comes tumbling down, trees stabilize the soil and prevent erosion.
 The root systems of forest vegetation maintain the forest floor, ensuring sediment and other materials aren’t swept into city water systems.

 Without this natural filtration, water flowing out of the taps would be filled with runoff, requiring excessively expensive treatment plants to make the water drinkable.

 As you may know, trees help to clean water and forests take on all that water they play another vital role for cities: flood control.

-Not only are the root systems filtering out pollutants, they are also slowing down the flow of water towards creeks, rivers, lakes, and ultimately cities.
+Not only are the trees root systems filtering out pollutants, they are also slowing down the flow of water towards creeks, rivers, lakes, and ultimately cities.
 Forests require a lot of water to grow, so as rainwater soaks into the soil trees absorb substantial amounts through their roots.
 This uptake slows water down, stopping it from crashing downstream and flooding cities along the way.

 Chopping down large swaths of trees to make way for other land uses makes water absorption impossible and creates a much higher risk of flooding.

-Despite being surrounded by pavement, skyscrapers and all necessary amenities, life in the city is drastically improved by the existence of forests, both near and far.
+Despite being surrounded by pavement, skyscrapers and all necessary amenities, life in the city is drastically improved by the existence of all types of forests, both near and far.
 They provide potable water, reduce utility costs, and can even save people's lives and livelihoods.

 And these are just a few ways forests benefit cities, but forests provide much more to urban and rural communities everywhere.
 Trees clean the air we breath, provide innumerable health benefits, and support biodiversity.